ETCBC/bhsa/docs/index.md

 sitting oddly between `2017` and `2021`.
 We preserve it, because SHEBANQ has saved queries against this version.

-For reliable query saving, every one or two years a new fixed version, called `2017`, `2019`, ... will be added to SHEBANQ.

-Fixed versions in SHEBANQ will remain there forever, and publishing queries and annotations against fixed versions will remain supported.
+Frozen versions in SHEBANQ will remain there forever, and publishing queries and annotations against frozen versions will remain supported.

 In particular, versions `3`, `4` and `4b` are here to stay.